 Second Administrative Memo for LL.M. and Exchange students

-Join CASCLE's weekly roundtable discussion on Tuesday from 12:45pm-2:00pm in room 547.
-The discussion will allow students to learn and/or improve Chinese and English by focusing on a variety of legal and cultural topics pertaining to the U.S. and China.
-Pizza and refreshments will be provided!
+Join CASCLE's weekly roundtable discussions on Tuesday's from 12:45pm-2:00pm in room 545.
+Discussions will allow students to learn and/or improve Chinese and English by focusing on a variety of legal and cultural topics pertaining to the U.S. and China.
+This Tuesday, September 21st, CASCLE will provide pizza and refreshments to mark the beginning of this semester's weekly roundtable discussions.
 No prior knowledge of Chinese is required so please feel free to stop by!

 Using a Credit Card to Make Tuition Payments: New Rules after November 5, 2009